Using the GitLab Platform in the Browser

 • Started and managed a new branch with the change

-• Marked the branch as work-in-progress
+• Marked the branch as a draft

 • Reviewed and commented on the proposed change in the branch